Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** To share or give knowledge, information, or wisdom.
 **Sentence:** The teacher will impart important lessons during the class.
 **Conversation:**
-A – What did the teacher talk about today?
+A – What did the teacher talk about today
 B – She imparted some useful information about science.

 ### Word: Infant